everzet/capifony/cookbook/composer-vendors.markdown

 specified within the `composer.json` file.
 This is because the `composer_options` default is `--no-scripts --no-dev --verbose --prefer-dist --optimize-autoloader`

-Some extenal bundles may require a script to run with deployment.
+Some external bundles may require a script to run with deployment.
 If you require composer to run scripts you can use the `composer_options` variable to specify what is included when the composer command is called.
 For example, to run the scripts update the parameter: